erkac/training-nginx-02H/02_lab.md

    You should see a new tab titled “TCP/UDP Upstreams”.

-9. Test TCP load balancing by using the following command multiple times.
+9. From the *Windows_Jump_Host* test  TCP load balancing by using the `telnet` command multiple times.
 Watch the dashbboard:

    ```bash
    telnet 10.1.1.9 8080